spacetx/starfish/docs/source/api/spots/index.rst

 Decoding Spots
 ---------------

-NOTE: Starfish is embarking on a SpotFinding data structures refactor see `Spot Finding Refactor Plan`_

 Spot Decoders can be imported using ``starfish.spots.DecodeSpots``, which registers all classes that subclass ``DecodeSpotsAlgorithm``:

 .. code-block:: python